steven-edwards/refuge4men/index.md

 - type: section_features
   template: section_features
   section_id: features
-  title: Our aim is to
+  title: Our aim is to...
-  subtitle: Empower men to escape domestic abuse Promote awareness on the subject
+  subtitle: Empower men to escape domestic abuse.
+Promote awareness on the subject
-    of male domestic abuse within the community Become the 'one stop shop' for guidance, support & signposting within the UK
+    of male domestic abuse within the community.
+Become the 'one stop shop' for guidance, support & signposting within the UK
   bg: gray
   featureslist:
-  - title: 24 hour a day, 7 days a week, 365 days a year dedicated helpline
+  - title: 24 hours a day, 7 days a week, 365 days a year dedicated helpline
     content: More information to follow shortly or click below to learn more.
     image: "/images/section2_a.jpg"
     actions: